 Baritone Michael Weyandt continues to engage audiences with his “virile, ardent” singing and “notable characterizations” in a repertoire that spans from Handel’s earliest to living composers’ latest works.

-This season includes his debuts with New York City Opera in Angels in America and Hawaii Opera Theater in La Bohème, the premiere of a new work with his multidisciplinary troupe the Atelier at Brooklyn’s Resonant Bodies Festival, performances of Eight Songs for a Mad King and Kagel with the Talea Ensemble, and the staged premiere of selections from When Adonis Calls for Opera America’s New Works Forum.
+He most recently made his first appearance with the acclaimed International Contemporary Ensemble in the posthumous premier of Pauline Oliveros’s and IONE’s “phantom opera,” The Nubian Word for Flowers.
+He also recently debuted with New York City Opera in Angels in America and Hawaii Opera Theater in La Bohème, the premiere of a new work with his multidisciplinary troupe the Atelier at Brooklyn’s Resonant Bodies Festival, performances of Eight Songs for a Mad King and Kagel with the Talea Ensemble, and the staged premiere of selections from When Adonis Calls for Opera America’s New Works Forum.

 His recent roles include Marcello and Schaunard in La Bohème with Lyric Opera of Virginia and Dicapo Opera Theater.
 He also worked on Gotham Chamber Opera’s innovative double-bill of Monteverdi’s Il combattimento di Tancredi e Clorinda and the world-premiere of Lembit Beecher’s I Have No Stories to Tell You.
 He then sang the world-premiere of Edward Hamel’s Approach Prune Destroy Begin with the renowned Talea Ensemble at the 2014 MATA Festival in New York City.
 In Europe, he performed as soloist with the Copenhagen Oratorio Choir in the Bach Christmas Oratorio and Handel’s Messiah, and also toured Lithuania with pianist Justas Servenikas in a recital featuring Schumann’s Dichterliebe and Barber’s Hermit Songs.